 In addition, the expatriate employee also needs to be covered for health insurance.
 This is mandatory under UAE law.
 In the absence of a valid health insurance, the Ministry of Labour will refuse to issue a work permit.
 The ministry takes about five days (after the signed contract is submitted along with the other documents) to issue a work permit.
 After this, the expatriate employee can legally be employed and enrolled in the UAE payroll system.

-Besides these, the expat also needs a residence visa stamped on their passport.
+Besides these, the expat also needs a employment residence visa updated in Immigration.
 This legally allows them to stay in the UAE and complete other formalities, such as opening a bank account, vehicle registration etc. This takes about three days.
-Following this, the expat can collect their Emirates ID card.
-This is issued 10 days after their passport is stamped with a residence visa.
+Following this, the expat will receive intimation to collect their Emirates ID card.
+Emirates id card is issued within 10 days of employment residence visa updation in immigration.

 Seamless Integration of Expats